Sinucid/valuedator/README.md

 ```

 #### value
 The value to be checked : String or Number.
+The presence of this property makes the value required to fill.
 <b>Required property</b>

 ### Validation templates